IRS Forms

 4) Sign and follow the agreement

 When the IRS approves and issues the CWA, everyone signs.
 The agreement is effective when all parties have signed.
-From that point, the withholding agent must deposit per schedule to the Form 1042 account through EFTPS and later file Forms 1042 and 1042‑S. The performer must file Form 1040NR for the year.
+From that point, the withholding agent must deposit per schedule to the Form 1042 account through EFTPS and later file Forms 1042 and 1042‑S. After the tour wraps, the withholding agent also has to provide a final accounting comparing actual income and expenses to the CWA budget and deposit any additional withholding tax owed – a CWA is not a set-and-forget arrangement.
+The performer must file Form 1040NR for the year.

 5) Keep the agreement current